Southampton-RSG/breccia-mapper/docs/source/deployment.md

 vagrant up
 ```

-If you would like a new superuser to be provisioned when deploying the relationship mapper, change the following line in `playbook.yml`:
+If you would like a new superuser to be provisioned when deploying the network mapper, change the following line in `playbook.yml`:

 ```yaml
 provision_superuser: false